40+ Dangerous Smoking Facts To Share With Your Kids

 Frequently Asked Questions

-1. How do you talk to your kids about smoking?
+1. How should I talk to my kids about smoking?

 As soon as your child is about five or six years old, you can talk to them about the ill effects of smoking, such as breathing problems, addiction, and bad breath (1).
 Have an open and honest conversation and set clear rules and expectations that you don’t want them to smoke a cigarette or any illicit substance.
 Give your child the freedom to talk openly and express their views about smoking.